ArtNicke/CSS_landing_page/README.md

-# Projeto de Landing Page CSS
+# CSS Landing Page Project

-Este é um projeto de uma landing page desenvolvida como parte do bootcamp da Digital Innovation One (DIO).
-O objetivo deste projeto é praticar e aprimorar as habilidades em CSS e design de página da web.
+This project is a landing page developed as part of the Digital Innovation One (DIO) bootcamp.
+The purpose of this project is to practice and enhance skills in CSS and web page design.

-## Descrição
+## Description

-A landing page é uma página web usada para promover ou apresentar um produto, serviço ou conceito.
-Neste projeto, aplicamos conceitos de CSS para criar um design atraente e responsivo que captura a atenção dos visitantes.
+A landing page is a web page used to promote or present a product, service, or concept.
+In this project, we apply CSS concepts to create an attractive and responsive design that captures the attention of visitors.

-## Tecnologias Utilizadas
+## Technologies Used

 - HTML
 - CSS

-## Exemplo
+## Example

 [https://www.figma.com/file/3PiokoJj9IhGDnNiWAJbz7/DIO---Desafio-01?node-id=2%3A32&mode=dev]